Is TunnelBear Good for Torrenting in 2023?

-Cons of TunnelBear for Torrenting
+Cons of TunnelBear Torrenting

 There are also some cons to using TunnelBear if you’re a regular downloader of torrents:

-Since TunnelBear is headquartered in Canada, it must comply with laws of the country which are not exactly torrent-friendly.
+Since TunnelBear is headquartered in Canada, it must comply with the laws of the country which are not exactly torrent-friendly.
 This is a minor problem, however, since TunnelBear does not store any personally identifiable information.
 Thus, even though TunnelBear has to comply with warrants, they can only disclose information that they store, none of which explicitly reveals user activity.

-Are there any Alternatives I can use for Torrenting?
+Are there any alternatives I can use for Torrenting?

-I have personally tried many best VPN for torrenting, therefore, I am going to list a couple of them that offer encryption for P2P traffic as well as a noteworthy amount of VPN servers:
+I have personally tried many best VPNs for torrenting, therefore, I am going to list a couple of them that offer encryption for P2P traffic as well as a noteworthy amount of VPN servers:

 It is also worth mentioning that these VPNs are not only suitable for torrenting but also for a variety of situations like geo-lock bypassing and anti-tracking.
 Nevertheless, if you are looking for a free VPN provider that offers almost not the same security and anonymity as TunnelBear does for torrenting, then we recommend you take a look at the best free VPN for torrenting in 2023.

 So now you can easily decide whether you can use TunnelBear Torrenting or not.
 TunnelBear supports torrenting.
 So, if you’re already a TunnelBear user, you can use it for downloading p2p files.
 However, it is not the ideal choice due to average speeds and simply because there are much better p2p-friendly options available in the VPN market today.

 Therefore, it would be better to use an alternative VPN based in offshore locations, so you can safely download torrents without worrying about receiving DMCA notices out of the blue.

-For more information about this VPN, see our TunnelBear review.
+For more information about this VPN, See our TunnelBear review.